Dave Hadfield

-David Hadfield (born July 1957 in Galt, Ontario (now Cambridge, Ontario)) is a Canadian singer/songwriter, author, wilderness adventurer, historic aircraft pilot, and classic-boat sailor.
+David Hadfield, born 1957 in Galt, Ontario (now Cambridge, Ontario) is a Canadian singer/songwriter, author, wilderness adventurer, historic aircraft pilot, and classic-boat sailor.
 He shares writing credits on the album Songs From a Tin Can, recorded by his brother Commander Chris Hadfield, which is the first album of music recorded off the planet Earth.

 Music

 Hadfield is known for his wilderness songs.
 These are largely story-songs, many focusing on historical themes.
 Some are humorous or satiric (eg."Riley’s Bait", "Victor’s Cabin").